-For details of other reports in the Biopesticides series, click here
+For details of other reports which were published in CPL’s Biopesticides series, click here.

-- Agricultural Genetics Company (later MicroBio then Becker Underwood)
+- Agricultural Genetics Company (later MicroBio, Becker Underwood now BASF)

 - Ecogen (gone)